giacoppd/Security-For-Robotics/ros_packages/malpac_ros/README.md

 #### Process Communication (Publisher / Subscriber Model)
   * ros3.py - Will pull all the active subscribers on the victim machine; All of the subscribers will be flooded with random data (Basiclly a ROS Fuzzy Tester)
+  Might be able to integrate with american fuzzy lop (http://lcamtuf.coredump.cx/afl/)

   * ros4.py - Will pull all active publishers on the victim machine; all of the publishers will have their data logged for later review (maybe integrate with ROS bag?)